 If your outdoor unit is located in an area that your pets could access, you should block it off or put a fence around it.

 This will help provide a barrier to keep curious pets away and prevent them from chewing on any parts, urinating on the unit or laying close to the unit, where their hair can build up in it.
 The fence also provides a barrier to other outdoor debris such as dirt.

 Using these tips as part of your routine will help you save energy, extend the life of your home’s heating and cooling system and keep your pets safe and comfortable.

-If you’re considering air duct cleaning, upgrading your HVAC filter or switching to a smart thermostat to help you save energy and money, contact Crystal Heating and Cooling today.
+If you’re considering air duct cleaning, upgrading your HVAC filter or switching to a smart thermostat to help you save energy and money, contact Crystal Heating & Cooling in Brantford today.